 Vietnam tourism has gained in popularity significantly over the last few years.
 And why not?
 Haunting landscapes, jewel-studded waters, the romance of a pastoral life and impressive architecture – for those struck with wanderlust, Vietnam is paradise.
-But if you were to consider it worthy of a visit merely for its natural beauty, or cultural heritage, you’d be doing Vietnam a disservice.
+But if you were to consider Vietnam visits worthy merely for its natural beauty, or cultural heritage, you’d be doing the country a disservice.
 Because, Vietnam tourism is incomplete without trying the food of Vietnam!

 Vietnamese cuisine, one the healthiest in the world, is all about freshness, and many chefs shop twice a day for ingredients.
 The real appeal lies in the balance of flavors and according to Forbes, Ho Chi Minh city, formerly known as Saigon, is one the 10 best places in the world for street food.